jodymgustafson/power-chord-music-theory/README.md

 ## Chords
 - Chords are immutable objects that are a collection of two or more notes.
+- Get an instance by calling the `getChord()` function.
+- Chords are not singletons so using the equakity operator will not work correctly
+- To check equality use the `equals()` method

 ## SCales
 - Scales are immutable objects that are a collection of notes ordered by pitch.